FROM LATIN SPEECHES TO SOCIAL MEDIA POSTS: A Guide to Emory’s Evolving Commencement Traditions

 Title screen with the feel of old parchment; the Emory seal is at the center.

-No matter your role on that auspicious Monday in May — excited graduate, proud family member, engaged faculty, staff and alumni — Commencement ends too soon.
+No matter your role on that auspicious day in May — excited graduate, proud family member, engaged faculty, staff or alumni — Commencement ends too soon.

 Cameras do their part, brought out in droves to record the moment, reminding us of all that Emory’s graduates have achieved.
-Still, on Commencement morning, so much passes in a blur.
+Still, during Commencement ceremonies, so much passes in a blur.
 It has always been thus, even in the earliest years when Emory graduations were marathons of speechifying (sometimes, painfully, in Latin).

 Long-held anticipation of the big day gives way too soon to closing remarks.
 Caps are sent sailing, some bearing messages.
 The last notes of the recessional linger just a moment in the air.
 A new phase in the life of these extraordinary Emory alumni has begun.